 An accumulation of sagging skin and excess fat in the neck and/or jawline is an extremely common aesthetic concern for both for men and women.
 As some of the earliest signs of aging to become apparent, these cosmetic issues can often cause individuals to appear much older than they actually are.
 Thankfully, there are several options available today to help address loose, sagging tissues and redundant fat in the neck and under-chin region, including many non-surgical and surgical neck lifting methods.
-At Plastic Surgery of the Carolinas, Dr. Ram Kalus and Dr. Craig Rowin are able to employ one or more neck lift techniques based on the unique needs and goals of the patient, ultimately helping to restore a more toned and youthful neck contour with exceptionally natural-looking results.
+At Plastic Surgery of the Carolinas, Dr. Craig Rowin and Dr. Ram Kalus are able to employ one or more neck lift techniques based on the unique needs and goals of the patient, ultimately helping to restore a more toned and youthful neck contour with exceptionally natural-looking results.

 Candidates for a Neck Lift